turtleflyer/smart-hooks/packages/smart-hooks/use-interstate/README.md

 [concurrent mode](https://reactjs.org/docs/concurrent-mode-intro.html) as we can judge assuming from information that is available now and based on our tries with the experimental build of React.

-The library was written in TypeScript and nicely typed.
-The test coverage is solid and embraces various real-life use cases.
+The library is written in TypeScript and nicely typed.
+The test coverage is solid and embraces various complex use cases.
 More than that, its name sounds cool.

 ## Install